 At The Hoffmann Law Firm, L.L.C., we hold drunk drivers accountable.
 Let us help you obtain the maximum amount of compensation for your claim.

-At The Hoffmann Law Firm, L.L.C., we hold drunk drivers accountable for their actions.
-However, before a victim is able to recover compensation, it must be first proven that the other driver was, in fact, intoxicated while driving.
+Before a victim is able to recover compensation, it must be first proven that the other driver was, in fact, intoxicated or under the influence of drugs while driving.

 Proving Driver Intoxication